 In Alberta, the oil and gas industry is the largest source of methane emissions.
-Methane emissions in 2014 from Alberta’s oil and gas sector were 31.4 megatonnes of carbon dioxide equivalents.
-This accounted for 70% of provincial methane emissions and 25% of all emissions from the upstream oil and gas sector.
+Approximately three quarters of provincial methane emissions come from the upstream oil and gas sector.

-Two carbon offset protocols exist now to support methane reductions in the oil and gas sector:
+Three emissions offset quantification protocols support methane reductions in the oil and gas sector:

 - an offset protocol to encourage converting existing pneumatic equipment to highly efficient options

-- an offset protocol for solution gas conservation
+- an offset protocol to encourage vent gas reductions

 As new methane regulations come into effect between now and 2025, Alberta’s emissions offset protocols will be updated to ensure that the program will continue to drive reductions for projects that exceed actions required by law.
 More information is available at Alberta’s Emissions Offset System information page.